 Besides architects, this is a common problem with websites from artists, videographers, and photographers.

 Unfortunately, Google cannot read images and interpret the content.
 (At least not today).
 Take out all the images of his site, and we are left with absolutely nothing.
-If Google can’t understand your content, it’s not going to know what types of customer or keywords it can refer to your website.
+If Google can’t understand your content, it’s not going to know what types of customers or keywords it can refer to your website.
 There are plenty of other nice sites that have a good structured and descriptive text.
 So you can’t expect to get ranked highly on visuals alone.

 To fix this problem, make sure your web pages (especially your Homepage), and clear titles, and clear descriptions of what your service offers, who it is for, and the benefits of choosing your product or service over others.
 If you do use images, make sure the images have clear titles and alt-descriptions.